weidmueller/u-os-sdk-quickstart/README.md

 - for the helloworld_mqtt example, read the doxygen documentation in the html folder and build openssl and mosquitto, first.

 - in VSC's menu, use *Terminal -> Run task...* to select and run the following items:
-    - *cmake <name of project\>*
+    - *cmake <name of project\>* or *configure <name of project\>*, depending on the project
     - *make <name of project\>*

 Now, your project binary for the respective project is ready.

+NB: Some projects depend on each other.
+You need to build openSSL first, then mosquitto and then helloworld_mqtt.
+Run *make install <name of project\>* in between.

 ## Debugging on the target device:

 If you like, run a debug session on an IOT-GW30 or UC20-WL2000 with a UR20-DO16 attached to it:

 Both the hello_io_world, helloworld_mqtt and example_flatbuffers project in the workspace have a launch configuration that copies the binary to the remote device, namely to root@192.168.0.101/tmp.
 Then the launch configuration starts gdbserver for a debug session of your binary on the remote device and finally launches gdb for a remote debug session with VSC on your host system.
+If your target's ip address is not 192.168.0.101, you need to change the target ip adress in the files launch.json and tasks.json in the .vscode folders in the related projects.

 - make sure that a user with the name "admin" and administrator priviledges exists on your target device and activate the SSH access via the device's web interface -> Identity and Access -> SSH access.
 - if you do this for the first time, run `ssh admin@192.168.0.101` in a VSC terminal before you start any launch configuration.
 Hit 'yes' when ssh asks about the unknown certificate, then exit the ssh connection, again.